-- Publish an annual report every year by October 1, which contains three years of campus crime statistics and certain campus security policy statements including a summary of the College's Emergency Response Policies and Evacuation Procedures. - Disclose crime statistics for the College including public areas immediately adjacent to the main campus or Academic Centers, and certain non-campus facilities or remote classrooms.
-The statistics are gathered from local law enforcement, the Office of Student Services & Community Affairs, Campus Facilities Services, and other College officials who have significant responsibility for student and campus activities. - Provide "timely warning" notices of those crimes that have occurred and post notices for any ongoing threat to students and employees. - Disclose all incidents of crime in a Public Crime Log.
+- Publish an annual report every year by October 1, which contains three years of campus crime statistics and certain campus security policy statements, including a summary of the college's emergency response policies and evacuation procedures. - Disclose crime statistics for the college including public areas immediately adjacent to the main campus or academic centers, and certain non-campus facilities or remote classrooms.
+The statistics are gathered from local law enforcement, the Office of Student Affairs, Campus Security, and other college officials who have significant responsibility for student and campus activities. - Provide "timely warning" notices of those crimes that have occurred and post notices for any ongoing threat to students and employees. - Disclose all incidents of crime in a Public Crime Log.

-The Office of Student Services & CCSNH Risk Management is responsible for preparing and distributing this report.
-The Vice President of Student Affairs works with departments throughout the College, Chancellor's office, and local law enforcement in Berlin, Littleton and North Conway to compile the information herein.
+The Office of Student Affairs and CCSNH Risk Management is responsible for preparing and distributing this report.
+The Campus Security Supervisor works with departments throughout the college, the Chancellor's office, and local law enforcement in Berlin, Littleton, and North Conway to compile the information herein.

-Each September and January, information that provides website access to this report is emailed to all enrolled students and WMCC employees.
-The URL and direct link is included on the web pages of Prospective Students, Current Students, and HR & Employment Information so as to inform prospective students and employees.
+Each September and January, information that provides web access to this report is emailed to all enrolled students and WMCC employees.
+This report is also available on the college website so that it may be accessed by prospective students and employees.